LukeDS-it/tizen-web-base/README.md

 You need to have defined the [signing certificate](https://developer.tizen.org/development/tizen-studio/web-tools/cli#Issue_tizen_cert) and the [signing profile](https://developer.tizen.org/development/tizen-studio/web-tools/cli#Manage_sec_prof) in order to install the package (it won't install otherwise).

+## License
+This starter pack is licensed under MIT license.
+The enclosed TAU (Tizen Advanced Ui) framework is licensed under the Flora license which you find enclosed in the repository.